davidroman0O/gostage/docs/06-spawning-subworkflows/grpc-spawning.md

 -   **Automatic Port Management**: No port conflicts when running multiple workflows
 -   **Real-time Communication**: Parent receives child messages immediately via gRPC streaming
 -   **Clean Process Isolation**: Child processes are completely isolated but can communicate efficiently
+-   **✨ Seamless API**: No manual argument parsing, gRPC setup, or logger creation needed

-The gRPC transport handles all the complexity of process communication, allowing you to focus on your workflow logic while ensuring reliable, high-performance inter-process communication.
+The seamless `NewChildRunner()` API handles all the complexity of process communication, allowing you to focus on your workflow logic while ensuring reliable, high-performance inter-process communication.

 ---